 The misuse of the word “wine” has become the means for many to presume that the excessive drinking of alcohol to some level of intoxication is permissible behavior with God.
 By the word “wine”, many try to justify the sins of drunkenness and excessive drinking.
 The Bible warns about the temptations of wine.
 Solomon wrote by the wisdom of God,

-The wine that Jesus drank cannot be assumed to be intoxicating or any more than grape juice with no more than 3% alcohol.
+The wine that Jesus drank cannot be assumed intoxicating or any more than grape juice with no more than 5% alcohol.
 Jesus neither encouraged drunkenness nor is He recorded to have used intoxicating wine.
 Many need to reconsider their position on drinking alcohol based upon Jesus.
-If anyone has been using Jesus to justify excessive drinking, drunkenness, and drinking events, then let that person hear this plea to rethink their views according to the words and life of Christ.
+If anyone uses Jesus to justify excessive drinking, drunkenness, and drinking events, then let that person hear this plea to rethink their views according to the words and life of Christ.
 The reality is that the Bible does not support the drinking of intoxicants.
 By God’s grace, Christians are forgiven to no longer continue doing what they have been forgiven for doing.
+Abstain from drunkenness.